-18. STAFF SAFEGUARDING TRAINING INCLUDING TRAINING FOR GOVERNORS

-In addition to School Staff, Governors and Trustees are required to have compulsory safeguarding training as part of their induction and to maintain their knowledge through regular safeguarding training and updates.
-The safeguarding training at induction and indeed as part of continuous professional development should include Online Safety covering among other things an understanding of the expectations, applicable roles, and responsibilities in relation to filtering and monitoring systems in place at the school.
-Through regular safeguarding training and updates staff are given the relevant skills and knowledge to safeguard children effectively and governors/trustees will be empowered and equipped to provide strategic challenge and gain assurance that effective safeguarding arrangements are in place.
+18. STAFF SAFEGUARDING TRAINING INCLUDING TRAINING FOR GOVERNORS should include Online Safety covering among other things, an understanding of the expectations, applicable roles, and responsibilities in relation to filtering and monitoring systems in place at the school.
+Through regular safeguarding training and updates, staff are given the relevant skills and knowledge to safeguard children effectively and governors will be empowered and equipped to provide strategic challenge and gain assurance that effective safeguarding arrangements are in place.